CamilleScholtz/prt/README.md

 prtstuff
 ========

-Consitent CRUX port utilities writtin in fish, aiming to replace prt-get, ports, and pkgutils.
+Consitent CRUX port utilities written in `fish`, aiming to replace, or at least, be used in combination `prt-get`, `ports`, some `pkgutils` and maybe `pkgmk` in the future.

 ----